IBS

 Also called: irritable bowel syndrome, spastic colon

 IBS stands for irritable bowel syndrome.
 It is a long-term gut condition that causes recurring abdominal pain alongside altered bowel habits, without visible damage to the gut.
-It affects roughly 1 in 10 UK adults at any given time.
+NICE estimates it affects roughly 1 in 10 to 1 in 5 UK adults.
 The cause is not single.
 It involves gut motility, gut sensitivity, the microbiome, the nervous system, and how the brain processes gut signals.

 The three subtypes